Life in the UK

 Close to central London by train for when you want to experience the big city, but also nestled away in its own small town.
 In Kingston, you will find beautiful parks, traditional red phone boxes and the famous River Thames.

 The UK is a popular choice for students from all over the world.
 International students in the UK can find influences from their own countries, including international food, while exploring the rich history and culture of the UK's four countries.
-Kingston upon Thames is a popular choice for international students thanks to its close transport links to London.
+Kingston upon Thames is a popular choice thanks to its close transport links to London.
 Currently 36% of the student population at Kingston University are international (Times Higher Education World University Rankings 2018).
 As well as experiencing British culture and developing your English language abilities, by studying here you will also be able to meet people from other cultures - making you a true global citizen.

 London is known as a global hub in business, with many graduates heading there to climb the corporate ladder.
 A large amount of worldwide businesses have offices in London, making it an exciting and diverse place to work.